One of the easiest meal preps you’ll ever try.

 - Preheat the oven to 400 F

-- To a bowl, add 1 TBSP olive oil, the broccoli, salt and pepper to taste and the garlic if using.
+- To a bowl, add olive oil (1 tablespoon, 2 if doubling), the broccoli, salt and pepper to taste and the garlic if using.
 Toss with your hands or a wooden spoon, then pour the veggies onto a sheet pan and spread them out a bit.

 - For the chicken: Heat up a pan for 5 minutes (I used a grill pan, a cast iron would also be great) over a medium flame.
 Add oil (preferably coconut, avocado oil or vegetable oil if you have it) and let that heat up for 2 minutes.
 Then carefully add the chicken breast pieces to the pan (oil might splatter).
 Make sure the pan isn't overcrowded.
 Cook on each side for 5-6 minutes.
 The less you flip, the more color you'll get!
 Discard the marinade.

-- Assemble: Divide the sweet potatoes, green beans and chicken between three meal prep containers.
+- Assemble: Divide the sweet potatoes, broccoli, and chicken between three meal prep containers.
 That's it!